hejmsdz/search-file-under-cursor/README.md

 # search-under-cursor

-Triggers "Find in Files" action with the word under the cursor.
+Triggers "Quick Open" action with the word under the cursor.

 ## Usage

 ![](search-under-cursor.mov.gif)

-To use, bind a key to the `extension.searchUnderCursor` action.
-Or, execute the "Search Under Cursor" action from the command palette.
+To use, bind a key to the `extension.searchFileUnderCursor` action.
+Or, execute the "Search File Under Cursor" action from the command palette.

+## Credits

+Based on the project [search-under-cursor](https://github.com/davesque/search-under-cursor) by @davesque.
+The only difference is that David's extension looks for the word under cursor in file _contents_, while this searches for file _names_.